Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

 \subsection{Device-based Positioning and Tracking}

-For indoor industrial applications, the device-based schemes rely on sensors or tags attached to the targets, like workers, robots, (manned or unmanned) vehicles, packages, etc. As shown in Fig.~\ref{fig:PosTrackHuman3D} (top), the users infer their locations relative to the anchors from the received signal which includes the line-of-sight (LoS) propagation and the multipath components (MPCs) from the surroundings.
-The in-time location acquisition makes industrial manufacturing more efficient, cost-effective, and intelligent.
-Due to the advances in the machine or deep learning techniques and the increment in computing capability, learning-based solutions have been widely investigated to solve problems in different fields.
-In this section, the channel response enabling device-based localization solutions are primarily classified into two categories: the learning-based and the model-based approaches, as shown in Fig.~\ref{fig:MethodCat}.
+For indoor applications, the device-based schemes rely on sensors or tags attached to the targets, like robots, (manned or unmanned) vehicles, packages, etc. As shown in Fig.~\ref{fig:PosTrackHuman3D} (top), the users infer their locations relative to the anchors from the received signal which includes the LoS and multi-path components (MPCs) from the surroundings.